“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 At age twenty, the bodies of subaki and zaxiri released high-level hormones that set off latent pheromones in the castes around them.
 These surges within hizaki, bizaki, and marixi lessened the breeding castes’ romantic standards, setting off a period of promiscuity dubbed Twentieth Year.

-“I’ve been solitary so long, I wouldn’t know what to do with a new group of lovers,” Dag, like Sofita, was approaching midlife without bond-partners.
+“I’ve been solitary so long, I wouldn’t know what to do with a new group of lovers,” Dag, like Sofita, approached midlife without bond-partners.
 Gazing across the pool, she added, “Hako’s lovers will be a fortunate lot.”

 “Careful,” Sofita grinned.
 “Hako might be your donation,”

-“You persist in crossing the line, Sofita!” she cried.
+“You persist in crossing the line, Sofita!”
+Dag’s lip curled.
 “Your infantile disposition rivals Laxum’s,”

 “No one’s as bad as Lax.”
 Sofita declared.
 “She’s been twenty, for over twenty years.”